eSlider/eSlider/README.md

 ## Versatility Across Tech Stacks:

 I've navigated through the world of LAMP/LNMP solutions, employing databases like PostgreSQL, MySQL, and Sqlite.
-I'm well-versed in migrating these systems to newer, more efficient stacks, particularly Golang and TypeScript.
+I'm well-versed in migrating these systems to newer, more efficient stacks, particularly Golang, Python, .NET, PHP and TypeScript.

 ## Command Line Mastery: